NelsonSanti/Veeam_task/tests/Veeam_source/README.md

 ## How to execute the script?

-Once the syncronization must be one-way, the `veeam_task.py` was not executed yet, otherwise, folders and files from **copyfolder** would be erased and replaced, and it would not be possible to test it again.
-Nevertheless, the program was already tested previously with another files.
+Once the synchronization must be one-way, the `veeam_task.py` was not executed yet, otherwise, folders and files from **copyfolder** would be erased and replaced, and it would not be possible to test it again.
+Nevertheless, the program had already passed the **automated tests with GitHub Actions** previously with other files.
+The test files were also added to this repository.

 To run the program please fork this remote repository, open the terminal, and choose a local directory to clone it.
-Then, navigate to the cloned repository, and take the following steps:
+Then, navigate to the cloned repository, and taking into account the files inside the `Veeam_source` directory, take the following steps:

 * Call the used programming language:
   * Example: `$ python` in this case